 The primary practitioner should maintain ongoing communication with the worker, the employer, other health care professionals and the WCB to support and encourage full return to work when medically safe.

-The longer injured workers are away from their normal activities, the higher the risk they may never return to those activities — including work.
-Injured workers who keep to their normal routine, including going to work, heal faster than those who don’t.
+The longer workers are away from their normal activities, the higher the risk they may never return to those activities — including work.
+Workers who keep to their normal routine, including going to work, heal faster than those who don’t.

-While caring for an injured worker, the care provider will:
+While caring for a worker, the care provider will:

-Most injured workers need only primary level care from their local care providers.
+Most workers need only primary level care from their local care providers.

 Workers with serious injuries, or who don’t recover as expected, may need advanced testing and treatment that is not always available locally.